gorlapraveen/The-Learning-Documentation-Project/git_&_issues/ISSUES.md

 ## Git Issues :

-`error: insufficient permission for adding an object to repository database .git/objects`
+1. `error: insufficient permission for adding an object to repository database .git/objects`

+Solution:

+       git gc

 It came down to a couple of items that I can see right now.